 It was winter, and, rather than bank the fire in the front room wood stove, Grampa had thoughtfully added a few more chunks of wood on so that my mother and her “fella” would be comfortable.
 The rest of the family, those awake, anyhow, were pointedly absent of the room, most likely parked in the kitchen near the big old cook stove.

-Alone, the conversation was a little stilted.
-I’m sure you all out there remember what it’s like to keep a conversation going when your thoughts are running a million miles an hour to the How will the evening end?, and the Should I kiss her/Will he kiss me?, or When should I kiss her/When will he kiss me?…
+Of course, once the were alone, the conversation was a little stilted.
+I’m sure you all out there remember what it’s like to keep a conversation going when your thoughts are running a million miles an hour from the How will the evening end?, and the Should I kiss her/Will he kiss me?, or When should I kiss her/When will he kiss me?…